Soviet space program: Program secrecy

 Communists pave the way to the stars.
 The Soviet miniature sheet of 1964 displaying six historical firsts of the Soviet space program.

 The Soviet space program had withheld information on its projects predating the success of Sputnik, the world's first artificial satellite.
 In fact, when the Sputnik project was first approved, one of the most immediate courses of action the Politburo took was to consider what to announce to the world regarding their event.
+Television news did not report on the deaths aboard Soyuz 11 until six hours later.
+As of 1972 no Soviet rocket launch was broadcast live.
+Such delays sometimes caused Soviet citizens to mistakenly speculate that a problem had occurred.

 The Telegraph Agency of the Soviet Union (TASS) established precedents for all official announcements on the Soviet space program.
 The information eventually released did not offer details on who built and launched the satellite or why it was launched.
 The public release revealed, "there is an abundance of arcane scientific and technical data... as if to overwhelm the reader with mathematics in the absence of even a picture of the object".
 What remains of the release is the pride for Soviet cosmonautics and the vague hinting of future possibilities then available after Sputnik's success.

 The Soviet space program's use of secrecy served as both a tool to prevent the leaking of classified information between countries and also to create a mysterious barrier between the space program and the Soviet populace.
 The program's nature embodied ambiguous messages concerning its goals, successes, and values.
 Launchings were not announced until they took place.
 Cosmonaut names were not released until they flew.
 Mission details were sparse.
 Outside observers did not know the size or shape of their rockets or cabins or most of their spaceships, except for the first Sputniks, lunar probes and Venus probe.